North Ronaldsay: Wildlife

+The island’s coast has been designated an Important Bird Area (IBA) by BirdLife International because it supports purple sandpipers and breeding black guillemots.

 Lighthouse

 Old Beacon

 Dennis Head, in the northeast of the island, is home to a historic lighthouse known as the Old Beacon.
 The light was first established in 1789 by Thomas Smith.
 It was to be the first of many island lighthouses for Smith (he had previously worked on the lights at Kinnaird Head and Mull of Kintyre).
 Smith received assistance with the North Ronaldsay light from his stepson Robert Stevenson, and from Ezekiel Walker.

 In 1809, with the construction of other nearby lighthouses, it was decided that the North Ronaldsay light was no longer required, and it was extinguished.
 The round stone tower was retained as a sea-mark, however, and the original beacon chamber at the top replaced by a vaulted roof, capped by a remarkable ball finial.
 The stone spiral staircase which once led to the beacon was demolished.
 The original keepers' houses, roofless but largely complete, survive below the tower.
 In 2006, it was one of the neglected buildings selected for the TV series Restoration.